-- Mettupalayam – Coonor section doesn’t just has the best views.
+- Mettupalayam – Coonor section doesn’t just have the best views.
 This part of the journey is powered by the Swiss-made X Class steam locomotive, which is one of the oldest steam locomotives still running.

 - Only one of the coaches is available for reservation in advance, e.g. through a website like IRCTC.
 The tickets for the other coaches must be bought at the station where you board.
 The tickets are sold on a first-come-first-serve basis.
 To get the tickets at the station, please be available at least 30 minutes to an hour before the departure of the train.

-- Ooty station is officially called Udhagamandalam, after the city’s Tamil name.
+- Ooty railway station is officially called Udhagamandalam, the city’s Tamil name.
 The British habitually failed to learn the correct pronunciation of Indian places.
-They pronounced and spelled the name as Ootacamund.
+They pronounced and spelt the name as Ootacamund.
 It was shortened to Ooty and the name stuck.
-You will also see the shortened Tamil name Udhagai on shop boards and state transport buses.
+You will also see the shortened Tamil name Udhagai on shop boards and Tamil Nadu state transport buses.

 Here is a full video of our ride in the Nilgiri Mountain Rail toy train from Mettuppalayam to Coonoor.

 Railways are a wonderful way to explore India, but mountain railways like the one in Nilgiri are especially spectacular.
 Along with enabling the tribes of India to access the facilities in the cities of the plains, they are an engineering marvel, a work of beauty and a tribute to the wonder that India is.

 Lord Shiva is a deity with many legends and folk tales.
 Lord Nataraja symbolises the cosmic dance.
 The Linga represents the physical structure most suited for storage of energy with little wastage.
 But the unique form of Shiva at Unakoti in Tripura is that of a tribal lord.
 Such representation is seen nowhere else.
 For a moment, Amish Tripathi‘s description of Shiva as a competent tribal warrior in his Shiva trilogy books rings true.
 The bas relief of Shiva, His family and other deities are carved on the natural contours of the rocks at Unakoti national park near the town of Kailashahar in the state of Tripura, very close to the border with Bangladesh.